lilsheepyy/kitsu-api-manager/README.md

 `screen ./kitsumanager`

+### Telegram Notifications (optional)

+If you want to receive Telegram alerts when attacks are triggered, set the `telegramBotToken` and `telegramChatID` fields in `assets/config.json`.
+Leaving either of these blank will disable Telegram integration and the application will still run normally.

 ## **Clearing logs:**

 I also left a .sh file that will help you clear logs (for god sake do this every few days).
 It works with the sqlite3 database directly so no additional configuration is required.